ShubhamChoudharyShubh/PHP-Discussion-Board/README.md

 - **User Registration and Login**: Users can sign up, log in, and access the board.
 - **Ask Questions**: Logged-in users can post their questions.
 - **Answer Questions**: Users can answer posted questions.
-- **Like Questions and Answers**: Users can like both questions and answers.
 - **Display Related Questions**: Questions are displayed with related content.
 - **Categories**: Organize questions based on categories for easy browsing.
 - **Delete Own Questions**: Users can delete their own questions.